top of page

 Hogging and Sagging

-Hogging and sagging are phenomena that can skew draft survey readings.
+Hogging and sagging are phenomena that can distort draft survey readings.
 Hogging happens when the ship's ends are heavier than the middle, bending it upwards.
 Sagging occurs when the middle is heavier, bending it downwards.

 A Guide for Preparing for the Draft Survey